deancureton/Sigma/Sigma/README.md

 ## Types

 Sigma is unique in that it uses a single type for every number where other languages would use multiple.
 For example, `int`, `double`, `long`, and `float` would all use the same type, `num`, in Sigma.
 This makes arithmetic far easier and different typing between variables less of an issue.
-Other types of variables in Sigma include `str` for string (which also includes the same functionality as `char` in other languages) and `tf` for bool.
+Other types of variables in Sigma include `str` for string (which also includes the same functionality as `char` in other languages), `tf` for bool, and `var` for a generic variable.
 Finally, arrays in Sigma are dynamic and do not have a single typing.
 For example, a single array can include both `num`s and `str`s.

 ## Declaring, Assigning, and Initializing Variables